digshake/CSJavaWUSTL/_sources/Module2-Choice-and-Iteration/topic-3-3-if-else.rst

-   Try the ``DanglingElseTest`` program.
+   Try the ``E04DanglingElseTest`` program.
 Notice that the indentation does not matter.
 How could you get the else to belong to the first if statement?

 You can use curly brackets { } to enclose a nested if and have the else clause belong to the the top level if clause like below: